Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 Excess calcium in the body

-A deficiency, as well as an excess of calcium in the body, is closely associated with a violation of the intake of vitamin D, therefore, the above symptoms do not always indicate a violation in the absorption of only one calcium.
+A deficiency, as well as an excess of calcium in the body is closely related to a violation of the supply of vitamin D, so the above symptoms do not always indicate a violation in the absorption of calcium alone.

 Symptoms of excess calcium in the body do not appear immediately and not in everyone.
-Preceded increased concentration calcium long-term use of natural dairy products (milk, cottage cheese, cheese, etc.).
+Preceded increased concentration calcium long-term consumption of natural dairy products (milk, cottage cheese, cheese, etc.).

-In addition, an increased content of macronutrients is noted in the presence of malignant tumor lungs, mammary glands, as well as in men with malignant tumors prostate.
+In addition, an increased content of macroelements is observed in the presence of malignant tumor lungs, mammary glands, as well as in men with malignant tumors prostate gland.

-Excess calcium can occur as a side effect on long-term intake drugs in the treatment peptic ulcer intestines and stomach, as well as during and after radiation therapy...
-Syndrome of multiple endocrine pathology, which has hereditary cause, is also the cause of excess mineral.
+Excess calcium may occur as a side effect occurring on long-term use medications for treatment peptic ulcer intestines and stomach, as well as during and after radiation therapy.
+Multiple syndrome endocrine pathology, which has hereditary cause, is also the cause of excess mineral.

 Pronounced symptoms of excess calcium:

-Nausea, which is often accompanied by vomiting; Lack of appetite; Constipation; Arrhythmia and disruption of the heart muscle; Disruption of kidney function; Deterioration mental state up to hallucinations; General weakness and etc.
+Nausea, which is often accompanied by vomiting; Lack of appetite; Constipation; Arrhythmia and disruption of the heart muscle; Impaired kidney function; Deterioration mental state up to hallucinations; General weakness and etc.

 Thus, the signs of excess calcium in the body are similar to its deficiency.
-Indirectly, an excess of calcium can be suspected by the presence of the above signs that arise against the background of excessive prolonged use of dairy products and calcium supplements, as well as vitamin D.
+Indirectly, excess calcium can be suspected by the presence of the above signs, which occur against the background of excessive long-term consumption of dairy products and calcium supplements, as well as vitamin D.

-Except brightly severe symptoms excess calcium in blood plasma is the most accurate way to determine it.
+Except bright severe symptoms excess calcium in blood plasma is the most accurate way to determine it.

 What happens to excess calcium in the human body?

 Naturally, calcium is poorly excreted from the body.
-His maximum concentration it is noted in the kidneys that very often gives impetus to the development of urolithiasis.
+His maximum concentration noted in the kidneys that very often gives impetus to the development of urolithiasis.

-Calcium is deposited on the inner wall of blood vessels, which contributes to the development of stenosis (narrowing).
+Calcium settles on the inner wall of blood vessels, which contributes to the development of stenosis (narrowing).
 Muscle tissue suffers from excessive excess.

 How can you remove excess calcium from the body?

-Only a doctor is involved in removing excess calcium from the body and normalizing its indicators to normal values.
-A person alone can improve their health by adhering to balanced nutrition...
-Calcium in the body is not synthesized and comes only with food.
+Only a doctor can remove excess calcium from the body and normalize its levels to normal levels.
+A person can improve his health on his own by following balanced nutrition.
+Calcium is not synthesized in the body and comes only with food.

 Therefore, foods containing it are excluded from the diet.

-The chemical table of elements is replete with useful substances for development human body, but special place it is occupied by calcium.
-This unique "building" material is necessary for the skeletal system, as it takes part in physiological and biochemical processes inside cells.
+The chemical table of elements is replete with useful substances for development human body, But special place it contains calcium.
+This unique “building” material is necessary for the skeletal system, since it takes part in physiological and biochemical processes inside cells.
 Calcium stabilizes the functioning of the heart, immunity and nervous system, strengthens blood vessels and has a beneficial effect on metabolic processes.

-The amount of this macronutrient in the body is 1.5-2% of the human mass.
-About 99% is present in bones, teeth, hair and nails, and only 1% in muscles and intercellular fluid.
-With calcium deficiencies, a whole spectrum of disturbances in the operation of various systems appears.
-That is why it is important to consume foods containing calcium, the table of which will be shown below.
+The amount of this macroelement in the body is 1.5-2% of human weight.
+About 99% is present in bones, teeth, hair and nails and only 1% in muscles and intercellular fluid.
+With calcium deficiency, a whole range of disturbances in the functioning of various systems appears.
+That is why it is important to consume foods containing calcium, the table of which will be given below.

-According to information provided by the WHO, the daily calcium requirement differs depending on the person's age:
+According to information provided by WHO, the daily requirement of calcium differs depending on the person’s age:

 • up to 3 years - 0.6 g;